Abdullah-AlSawalmeh/data-structures-and-algorithms/Data-Structures/trees/README.md

 - Tree breadth first
   - Arguments: tree
   - Return: list of all values in the tree, in the order they were encountered
+- Tree FizzBuzz
+  - Arguments: k-ary tree
+  - Return: new k-ary tree
+    If the value is divisible by 3, replace the value with “Fizz”
+    If the value is divisible by 5, replace the value with “Buzz”
+    If the value is divisible by 3 and 5, replace the value with “FizzBuzz”
+    If the value is not divisible by 3 or 5, simply turn the number into a String.

 ## Whiteboard Process